ciaraquinn/my-first-website/README.md

 This project entailed creating my first website from scratch using Cloud9 as my Integrated Development Environment (IDE).
-Here I used HTML and CSS to create three distinct web pages with images of various programming tools and languages which, link to their corresponding Wikipedia page.
+Here I used HTML and CSS to create three distinct web pages with images of various programming tools and languages which link to their corresponding Wikipedia page.

 In the process of creating this website I learned technologies such as